plan9better/notes/(200) Notes/Variance.md

 $\sigma^2$ Describes the spread between numbers in a dataset.
-Measures how far each number in the set is from the mean and thus from every other numver in the set.
+Measures how far each number in the set is from the mean and thus from every other number in the set.
 Used by market analysts and traders to determine [[Market volatility]].
 $$\sigma^2=\frac{\sum_{i=1}^{n}(x_i-\overline{x})^2}{n-1}$$
 ## example
 if returns for stock in Company ABC are 10% in Year 1, 20% in Year 2, and -15% in Year3, the average of these three returns is: